pec0ra/cooperation/README.md

 What are the necessary conditions for success-driven and reputation-based migration in order to promote cooperation ?

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )

 ## Expected Results

 We believe that these mechanisms will promote cooperation.
 The reputation will probably help prisoners make better migration which will be favorable for cooperation.

-(What are the answers to the above questions that you expect to find before starting your research?)

 ## References